cockroachdb/docs/v21.1/movr-flask-deployment.md

 In production, you want to start a secure CockroachDB cluster, with nodes on machines located in different areas of the world.
 To deploy CockroachDB in multiple regions, using [CockroachCloud](../cockroachcloud/quickstart.html):

-1. Create a CockroachCloud account at [https://cockroachlabs.cloud](https://cockroachlabs.cloud).
+1. Create a {{ site.data.products.db }} account at [https://cockroachlabs.cloud](https://cockroachlabs.cloud).

-1. Request a multi-region CockroachCloud cluster on GCP, in regions "us-west1", "us-east1", and "europe-west1".
+1. Request a multi-region {{ site.data.products.db }} cluster on GCP, in regions "us-west1", "us-east1", and "europe-west1".

 1. After the cluster is created, open the console, and select the cluster.